Lesona-Systems/Underwolf/README.md

     /Users/user/Library/Application Support/Firefox/Profiles/RANDOMSTRING.default-release/extensions/uBlock0@raymondhill.net.xpi

-main.py is currently populated with my personal path.
-You must make the above changes in line 222 (For Windows) or line 224 (for Mac) for the script to successfully execute.
+config.ini is currently populated with an example path.
+You **must** provide a valid path to the .xpi file for the script to successfully execute.

-**Without uBlock Origin and the above change, the script will not work.**
+**The script will not work without uBlock Origin.**

 ### Install the geckodriver